What is a video testimonial?

 Table of Contents

 Testimonials are already one of the most powerful tools for marketers and salespeople, for their ability to build trust and overcome objections.
-Video testimonials take testimonials to new heights, by elevating their degree of engagement and ability to build trust with prospects and customers.
+Customer video testimonials take online reviews and case studies to a whole new level, by getting to the emotions that lie beneath the usage story, success metrics, and satisfaction of the typical written testimonial.

 There’s not a whole lot of trust out there, these days.